-Valerie Bertinelli shares her tasty take on turkey meatloaf, a perfect comfort meal for the holidays.
+Valerie Bertinelli shared her tasty take on turkey meatloaf.
+It's a perfect comfort meal.

 - 2 slices soft white sandwich bread, torn into small pieces (2 cups)